atharva-404/Simple-Issue-Tracker/README.md

 Ensure the backend is running at http://localhost:8000 before using the frontend.

 Features
-Issues List Table: id, title, status, priority, assignee, updatedAt.
+Issues List Table: id, title, status, priority, assignee,updatedAt.

 Search & Filters: Search by title, filter by status, priority, or assignee.